Nancy Anna Branson

 Babe died 18 April 1936 in Manteca.
 Nancy survived a little longer.
 She remained vigorous right up until literally the final day of her life.
 At about ten in the morning of 10 July 1939, she experienced a severe heart attack in the kitchen of her home.
 A doctor was summoned out to the ranch, but found her recovering well and she did not go to a hospital.
 She was at home that evening when she was struck by a second heart attack and died within minutes.
 Funeral services were held in Stockton at the chapel of Wallace & Son Funeral Home, after which her remains were interred at Park View Cemetery, Manteca.

 Below you will find a photograph that shows a great many members of the Nancy Branson clan in the summer of 1936, when Nancy was seventy-nine years old.
-The scene is probably outside the home of Jack and Daisy Salmon in Woodland, CA. The back of the print shows a photo-lab date of 9 July 1936.
+The scene is the front (or back) yard of the home of Jack and Daisy Salmon in Woodland, CA. The back of the print shows a photo-lab date of 9 July 1936.
 That was when the film was developed and printed, and so the scene itself is likely to have been a July Fourth get-together.
 Two versions of the photo, taken moments apart, were preserved among the mementoes of Mary Josephine Harrington McDonald Baysinger.
 This one is the over-all sharpest version; however, the shutter speed was apparently slow and some individuals here -- mostly the little kids -- are shown in blurs because they were in motion when the photographer snapped the pose.
 The other version shows some of those individuals better and was used as a comparison while trying to identify everyone.
 (This was key to tentatively identifying little Wesley Devere Salmon because in the view shown here, with his head swiveling, he looks like a girl; in the other version, it is readily apparent that he is a boy.)
 Unfortunately, no names were written on either of the prints.
-At this time, only half of the group can be firmly identified.
-Chances are high, though, that everyone shown here is a family member, and some reasonable guesses have been made about the remaining half.
-What follows is a tentative I.D. list.
-If the names are rendered in bold, it means a positive I.D. has been made.
+At this time, some members of the group are only tentatively identified.
+Chances are high, though, that everyone shown here is a family member, and some reasonable guesses have been made about the mystery individuals.
+In the following I.D. list, if the names are rendered in bold, it means there is no doubt who the person is.
 If rendered in normal font, the I.D. is not yet confirmed.